Amanita phalloides

 These toxic mushrooms resemble several edible species (most notably Caesar's mushroom and the straw mushroom) commonly consumed by humans, increasing the risk of accidental poisoning.
-Amatoxins, the class of toxins found in these mushrooms, are thermostable: they resist changes due to heat, so their toxic effects are not reduced by cooking.
+Amatoxins, the class of toxins found in these mushrooms, are thermostable: they resist changes due to heat and cold, so their toxic effects are not reduced by cooking nor freezing.

-A. phalloides is one of the most poisonous of all known mushrooms.
+Amanita phalloides is the most poisonous of all known mushrooms.
 It is estimated that as little as half a mushroom contains enough toxin to kill an adult human.
+It is also the deadliest mushroom worldwide, responsible for 90% of mushroom-related fatalities every year.
 It has been involved in the majority of human deaths from mushroom poisoning, possibly including Roman Emperor Claudius in AD 54 and Holy Roman Emperor Charles VI in 1740.
-It has been the subject of much research and many of its biologically active agents have been isolated.
+It has also been the subject of much research and many of its biologically active agents have been isolated.
 The principal toxic constituent is α-Amanitin, which causes liver and kidney failure.

 Taxonomy

 The death cap is named in Latin as such in the correspondence between the English physician Thomas Browne and Christopher Merrett.
-Also, it was described by French botanist Sébastien Vaillant in 1727, who gave a succinct phrase name "Fungus phalloides, annulatus, sordide virescens, et patulus"—a recognizable name for the fungus today.
-Though the scientific name phalloides means "phallus-shaped", it is unclear whether it is named for its resemblance to a literal phallus or the stinkhorn mushrooms Phallus.
+It was described by French botanist Sébastien Vaillant in 1727, who gave a succinct phrase name "Fungus phalloides, annulatus, sordide virescens, et patulus" (a phallus-shaped, ring-stemmed, dirty green mushroom with a large 'spreading' cap).

 In 1821, Elias Magnus Fries described it as Agaricus phalloides, but included all white amanitas within its description.
 Finally, in 1833, Johann Heinrich Friedrich Link settled on the name Amanita phalloides, after Persoon had named it Amanita viridis 30 years earlier.
 Although Louis Secretan's use of the name A. phalloides predates Link's, it has been rejected for nomenclatural purposes because Secretan's works did not use binomial nomenclature consistently; some taxonomists have, however, disagreed with this opinion.

 Amanita phalloides is the type species of Amanita section Phalloideae, a group that contains all of the deadly poisonous Amanita species thus far identified.
 Most notable of these are the species known as destroying angels, namely A. virosa, A. bisporigera and A. ocreata, as well as the fool's mushroom (A. verna).
 The term "destroying angel" has been applied to A. phalloides at times, but "death cap" is by far the most common vernacular name used in English.
 Other common names also listed include "stinking amanita" and "deadly amanita".

 A rarely appearing, all-white form was initially described A. phalloides f. alba by Max Britzelmayr, though its status has been unclear.
 It is often found growing amid normally colored death caps.
 It has been described, in 2004, as a distinct variety and includes what was termed A. verna var. tarda.
 The true A. verna fruits in spring and turns yellow with KOH solution, whereas A. phalloides never does.